dodopayments/dodo-adapters/packages/convex/README.md

 export default http;
 ```

+**Important:** Make sure to define the corresponding database mutations in your Convex backend for each webhook event you want to handle.
+For example, create a `createPayment` mutation to record successful payments or a `createSubscription` mutation to manage subscription state.

 **Important:** All webhook handlers receive the Convex `ActionCtx` as the first parameter, allowing you to use `ctx.runQuery()` and `ctx.runMutation()` to interact with your database.